sCrypt-Inc/scrypt-by-example.github.io/src/pages/contract-private-functions/index.md

 ---
-title: Contract-Private functions
+title: Functions
 version: 0.1.0
-description: Contract-private functions in sCrypt
+description: Functions in sCrypt
 ---

 sCrypt enables developers to define their own functions as exemplified below: